 We acknowledge the importance and value of a range of other community based initiatives such as community gardens, allotments and tea dances that we fund as ways for older people in our communities to increase ways that they can participate, engage and enjoy the later years of their life.
+Community gardens and allotments have a key role to play in allowing our older tenants to remain active and healthy as they age as well as helping prevent loneliness and promote participation and intergenerational opportunities.
 We will continue to be informed and guided from the ground up for community based services and initiatives directed at older people.